HusseinHamdy/Pizza-Sales-Dashboard/README.md

 # Pizza-Sales-Dashboard
 # Overview
-This project aims to create a comprehensive and interactive sales report for a pizza restaurant using Power BI for data visualization, an Excel dataset for initial data collection, and SQL Server for robust data storage and management.
-The goal is to analyze the restaurant’s sales performance, track customer preferences, and identify trends over time.
+This project involves creating an interactive and detailed sales report for a pizza restaurant, utilizing Power BI for data visualization, Excel as the data source, and SQL Server for data storage and management.
+The goal is to analyze the restaurant’s sales performance, track trends, and provide insights that can help with decision-making and business optimization
 # key Features

 Data Collection: